smcintosh881/first-internship/resume/README.md

 Your resume is the first thing that recruiters will see so make it count!
 A resume should be the paper representation of you as a person and your career thus far.

-At this point any information from highschool should no longer be on your resume.
-These accomplishments might be significant, however they are not relevant content anymore.
+At this point any information from highschool should no longer be on your resume (with a few expections).
+These accomplishments might be significant, however they might not relevant content.
 Keep your information up to date.

+If you have a long standing volunteer experince, or cool project that you are passionate about its good to have these as conversation pieces with recruiters, however only include if you need a little bit more for your resume.

 Key content for a tech based resume are __Education, Experience, Projects, and Skills__.
 A bonus category I like to add is __Hobbies__.
 This section brings a little personality to your resume and can serve as a conversation starter with recruiters.